ddossot/cferl/README.md

     ./int_tests

-If you run the integration tests, you'll need your API key.
+If you run the integration tests, you'll need your API key and at least one pre-existing container.
 Note that a test container will be created and some queries could take a while if you have lots of containers.

 Using